tvdboom/ATOM/README.md

 	+ None: do not perform any feature selection
 	+ 'univariate': perform a univariate statistical test
 	+ 'PCA': perform a principal component analysis
-	+ 'RFS': perform recursive feature selection
+	+ 'RFS': perform recursive feature selection using an existing model
 * **solver: string, model class or function (default=None)**
-Solver to use for the feature selection strategy.
+Solver or model to use for the feature selection strategy.
 See the sciki-learn documentation for an extended descrition of the choices.
 Select None for the default option per strategy (not applicable for the RFS).
 	+ for 'univariate', choose from:
 		- f_classif (default for classification tasks)
 		- f_regression (default for regression tasks)